-In discussing the assertion contained in the report that "the ruin of its com-petitors has been a distinct part of the policy of the Standard Oil company." the commission says one method has been the organization of a perfect sys-tem of espionage over the shipments of its competitors, resulting in knowl-edge as to the destination of every car of oil leaving the refinery of an inde-pendent.
+In discussing the assertion contained in the report that "the ruin of its com-petitors has been a distinct part of the policy of the Standard Oil company." the commission says one method has been the organization of a perfect sys-tem of espionage over the shipments of its competitors, resulting in knowledge as to the destination of every car of oil leaving the refinery of an inde-pendent.
 The Standard agent at the destination, says the report, is held re-sponsible if the independent oil is sold.

 BUYING INFORMATION.

-BUYING INFORMATION.
 "It does not appear," continues the report, "that the railroad companies have directed the furnishing of this in-formation, or that the practise has been sanctioned by superior officers of the roads, but it does appear that such information is systematically obtained from the railroad employes.
-The testi-mony shows that the Standard at one dime, if it does not now, devoted a fund to the purchase of obtaining this information.
-It has frequently hap-pened, when the supply of independ-ent oil in a particular territory was low and a shipment was peculiarly ne-cossary, that the shipment has unac-countably gone astray.
-Information also appears to have been given the Union Tank line, a creature of the Standard, concerning the whereabours of its cars, while such information was not furnished to other owners of tank car, and some discrimination in tank car mileage in favor of the tank line ties.
-There was much complaint that the railroads allowed the Standard to crect its tanks at convenient points on the right of way, and declined to ac-cord this privilege to inedpendent re-finers.
-The commission says that it is satisfied that such discrimination has been very generally practised in the east.
+The testi-mony shows that the Standard at one stime, if it does not now, devoted a fund to the purchase of obtaining this information.
+It has frequently hap-pened, when the supply of independ-ent oil in a particular territory was low and a shipment was peculiarly ne-cessary, that the shipment has unac-countably gone astray.
+Information also appears to have been given the Standard, concerning the whereabouts of its cars, while such information was not furnished to other owners of tank cars, and some discrimination in tank cars.
+"It does not appear," continues the port, "that the railroad companies cars, and some discrimination in tank car mileage in favor of the tank line is shown for one railroad."